 Many small business owners don’t realize it, but you likely have more than one credit score.
 First, the one most people know about, is your personal credit score.
 The most popular method to measure a personal credit score is the FICO score, or another similar scoring model.
 The range of FICO scores falls between 300 and 850.

 Next are your business credit scores.
 While your personal credit score is calculated based on your personal history with credit cards, student loans, mortgages, personal loans, and other debt, your business credit score is only focused on your business credit accounts.
 For example, a personal credit card does not impact your credit score, but a card opened under your business name, with your business EIN, can contribute to your business credit score.
 (You can check your full business credit profile — personal and business credit scores — for free on Nav.)

 Nav accounts share three of your credit scores.
 A free account includes your Experian and Dun & Bradstreet business credit scores, which are reported in your Nav account on an A to F scale, like your grades in high school.
-The FICO SBSS is a small business credit score which is only available with a Premium or Premium Plus account.
+The FICO SBSS is a small business credit score which is only available with a Business Loan Builder.
 The FICO SBSS score is particularly important if you are looking for an SBA loan.

 Dun & Bradstreet’s Paydex Score is one of the most widely used business credit scores.
 (The A-F score in your Nav account corresponds to a Paydex score on a 1 to 100 scale.)

 Each reporting bureau may have slightly different data, but they should be fairly similar.
 The major bureaus for personal credit scores are Experian, Equifax and TransUnion.
 For business scores, Nav uses your data from Experian, Dun & Bradstreet and FICO.

 Access your full business credit scores & reports, including the FICO SBSS — the score used to pre-screen SBA loans.
 Unlock your scores now.